wuertele/Drupal-Deployer/README.txt

 Comment upload provides the ability to upload "file attachments" to comments.

-Compared to Comment upload 5., the 6.x version still lacks views integration and the automatic display of images.
+Compared to Comment upload 5.x, the 6.x version still lacks views integration.

 Comment upload requires at least Drupal 6.4.